samirelanduk/atomium/docs/source/overview.rst

    PDB files are not always perfect representations of the real molecular structures they are created from.
 Sometimes there are missing atoms, and sometimes there are missing residues.
-Future versions of molecuPy will flag these and maybe even fill them in, but for now simply bear in mind that there may be missing atoms and disconnected chains.
+For this reason molecuPy draws a distinction between present and missing atoms, and present and missing residues.
+See the full API docs for more details.

 Chains
 ~~~~~~